Basile-Mbasha/Picture-Viewer/README.md

 This application has features like show, clear and/or stretch the picture as well as set a background color for the application GUI.

-Download the executable from the Release section and launch the applicaion.
+Kindly find the executable from the Release section.

-Have fun!